Brella™

 Research and References

 Ready to learn more about Brella™ for the treatment of excessive sweating?
-See the below link for relevant scientific research.
+See the below links for relevant scientific research.
 Hopefully there will be further studies published soon.

 Kaufman J, Green JB, Cazzaniga A, Canty DJ, Tims E, Waugh J. A Pilot Study of the Safety and Effectiveness of a Novel Device in Subjects With Axillary Hyperhidrosis.
 Dermatol Surg.
 2022 Nov 1;48(11):1220-1225. doi: 10.1097/DSS.0000000000003598.
 Epub 2022